Backup158/DarktideWeaponCustomizationOwO/docs/notes.md

 # Scope offsets
 Set `no_scope_offset` or `scope_offset`, depending on if the attachment's base mesh is in `wc.scopes` table These transformations move **the gun**.
 Use Crosshair Remap (Continued) to see the aiming point, then move the gun based on that.
+See [my Modding Tools cheat sheet](moddingtoolsCheatSheet.png).
 position: x, z, y
     +x moves gun to the right
     +y moves gun up